AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-ultimate-directory-of-Apache-Iceberg-Resources.md

 - By operating off tables in a seperate storage layer, you can use all your favorite analytical tools on a single copy of your data.

-- Reduing the number of copies needed can reduce your compute costs, storage costs and network costs of your overall data platform.
+- Reducing the number of copies needed can reduce your compute costs, storage costs and network costs of your overall data platform.

 - By storing your data in a standard format, it reduces future migration costs when changing tooling or adopting new tools.